Log in

 • Improve access for this vulnerable group of participants by increasing frequency and flexibility of exercise programmes

-• Encourage education about the benefits of exercise for reducing falls and injury among primary care professionals and lay people
+Encourage education about the benefits of exercise for reducing falls and injury among primary care professionals and lay people

 Following completion of the course, the candidate should:

-• be able to plan and deliver an exercise programme for frailer older people, which will safely and effectively improve their physical function, and in particular their postural stability, in order to reduce their risk of falls.
+plan and deliver an exercise programme for frailer older people (informed by FaME) which will safely and effectively improve their physical function, and in particular their postural stability, in order to reduce their risk of falls.

 Course Objectives

-• Provide safe, effective, enjoyable exercise programmes
+• Provide training to support implementation of safe, effective, enjoyable exercise programmes for falls prevention (with fidelity)

 • Provide graded transitions between the primary care and community leisure settings